-This grant opportunity is part of the above grant program, which contributes to the Department of Industry, Science, Energy and Resources Outcome 1.
+This grant opportunity is part of the above grant program, which contributes to the Department of Industry, Science, Energy and Resources Outcome 1: Enabling growth and productivity for globally competitive industries through supporting science and commercialisation, growing business investment and improving business capability and streamlining regulation.
 The Department of Industry, Science, Energy and Resources works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines (CGRGs).